-(b) certified as a copy, extract or summary by a person who might reasonably be supposed to have custody of the public document;
+- (b) certified as a copy, extract or summary by a person who might reasonably be supposed to have custody of the public document; - is presumed, unless the contrary is proved, to be a copy of the public document, or an extract from or summary of the public document. - (2) If an officer entrusted with the custody of a public document is required by a court to produce the public document, it is sufficient compliance with the requirement for the officer to produce a copy of, or extract from, the public document if it purports to be signed and certified by the officer as a true copy or extract. - (3) It is sufficient production of a copy or extract for subsection (2) if the officer sends it by prepaid post, or delivers it, to- - (a) the proper officer of the court in which it is to be produced; or - (b) the person before whom it is to be produced. - (4) The court before which a copy or extract is produced under subsection (2) may direct the officer to produce the original public document.

-- (2) If an officer entrusted with the custody of a public document is required by a court to produce the public document, it is sufficient compliance with the requirement for the officer to produce a copy of, or extract from, the public document if it purports to be signed and certified by the officer as a true copy or extract. - (3) It is sufficient production of a copy or extract for subsection (2) if the officer sends it by prepaid post, or delivers it, to- - (a) the proper officer of the court in which it is to be produced; or - (b) the person before whom it is to be produced. - (4) The court before which a copy or extract is produced under subsection (2) may direct the officer to produce the original public document. - Note The Commonwealth Act, s 182 gives the Commonwealth Act, s 156 a wider application in relation to Commonwealth records.
+Note The Commonwealth Act, s 182 gives the Commonwealth Act, s 156 a wider application in relation to Commonwealth records.